build-on-aws/content/posts/deploy-on-friday-devops-best-practices/index.md

 A canary release is a deployment strategy that allows teams release changes to a reduced number of users.
 Using this strategy, the team can deploy the new version incrementally, slowly making it visible to new users.
 This allows gain confidence in the deployment, allowing changes to be monitored and observed with low risk, before they impact the entire user base.

-Organizations ready to deploy on Fridays master the ability to deploy to a small number of users.
+Organizations "ready to deploy on Fridays" master the ability to deploy to a small number of users.

 ## Ensure software is easy to monitor and observe